smitwaman/production-cicd-maven/Outline.md

 - Set up email notifications for build success/failure using a Gmail SMTP server.

 ### 7. Nexus to Store Artifacts:
-- Install and configure Nexus repository manager.
+- Install Nexus repository manager.
+- Configure Nexus repository manager.
 - Configure Jenkins to deploy artifacts to Nexus after a successful build.

 ### 8. Trivy for OWASP: